It’s summertime and this means crafts for kids with paper and other easy materials is on the to-do list!

 Image Source: A Girl And A Glue Gun

 This one can double as both a summer game and a painting project.
 There are all kinds of ways you can bring a dull can to life with a little paint and some brushes.
 Just make sure you put down some newspaper to keep the paint off the floors.

 Fun Sponge Balls

 Colorful sponge balls are a great no hazard activity to make and play with (and they last forever).
+It’s a fun craft and its perfect for kids of all ages.
 All you have to do is learn how to put them together.
 Here is the tutorial.

 Image Source: A Few Shortcuts

 Glitter soap is perfect for a girly get together.
 Their shape is cool and you can make them smell great by adding some essential oils.

 Grow Your Own Bean Plant Project